 Telstra is no longer the ‘big bad wolf’ in the telco world, having transformed its mobile phone plans into competitive offerings, especially in the SIM-only space.
 However, Telstra still faces stiff competition from smaller providers that can often offer more data for less.

 Telstra’s plans look good, but first consider if you can find a better deal elsewhere.
 If you’re not adamant on sticking with Australia’s largest network, providers such as Exetel may be what you’re after.
 If you want to stick to the Telstra network, Southern Phone is a provider offering a fair amount of data for a relatively small price.

 If you want the freedom of a month-to-month plan, you may prefer prepaid and contract-free providers such as Boost Mobile, OVO Mobile or Yomojo.
-Even big-name telcos such as Optus and Vodafone can offer competitive pricing, particularly when compared to Telstra.
+Even big-name telcos such as Optus and Vodafone can offer some competitive pricing, particularly when compared to Telstra.

 Is a Telstra SIM-only deal worth the money?